tgstation/tgstation/.github/CONTRIBUTING.md

 The GBP gain or loss for a PR depends on the type of changes the PR makes, represented by the tags assigned to the PR by the tgstation github bot or maintainers.
 Generally speaking, fixing bugs, updating sprites, or improving maps increases your GBP score, while adding mechanics, or rebalancing things will cost you GBP.

-You are not allowed to gain GBP from anything you were involved in.
+You are not allowed to gain GBP from anything you were involved in, ie. if there's a bug with your feature, you don't get GBP for fixing it.

 The GBP change of a PR is the sum of greatest positive and lowest negative values it has.
 For example, a PR that has tags worth +10, +4, -1, -7, will net 3 GBP (10 - 7).